-Fastned operates 20 charging stations in the United Kingdom.
-Fastned's market entry in the United Kingdom started with two tenders with the North East Combined Authority (NECA) (two sites) and the North East Joined

-Transport Committee (NEJTC) (five sites).
+Fastned operated 25 charging stations in the United Kingdom, as of the end of the third quarter of 2024.
+Fastned's market entry in the United Kingdom started with two tenders with the North East Combined Authority (NECA) (two sites) and the North East Joined Transport Committee (NEJTC) (five sites).
 These charging stations are owned by NECA and NEJTC respectively, and Fastned operates and maintains them.
-These charging stations are designed to house between two to six chargers, and started out with, initially, 50kW chargers; some of which were later updated to 175kW chargers.
+The remainder of Fastned's existing portfolio in the United Kingdom is a mix of publicly owned locations won through single-site tenders, and privately owned locations.